-- Manufacturing firms in the TOPIX (large manufacturers) for 12 sectors, March FY-end firms only. - Panel data constructed from consolidated corporate financial reports. - Corporate financial data: FY1999 (end March 2000) to FY2018 (end March 2019). - Stock returns: July 2000 to June 2020. - Corporate financial data refer to the fiscal year (April to March) and future stock returns refer to the one-year period beginning three months after the end of the fiscal year (July to June).
+- Manufacturing firms in the TOPIX (large manufacturers) for 12 sectors, March FY-end firms only. - Panel data constructed from consolidated corporate financial reports. - Annual corporate financial data from FY1999 (end March 2000) to FY2018 (end March 2019), from Quick AstraManager/Nikkei NEEDS. - Stock returns from July 2000 to June 2020. - Corporate financial data refer to the fiscal year (April to March) and future stock returns refer to the one-year period beginning three months after the end of the fiscal year (July to June).